 York Co.
 School of Technology, 2179 S. Queen St, York, PA 17402, 717-741-0820 x 4300

 In the U.S. there are approximately 40 million people who never completed high school, and the GED program is particularly designed for them.
 Good preparation is absolutely important.
-Check this page to find all locations where GED prep classes are offered (click on your nearest city above).
+Check this page to find all locations where GED prep programs are offered (click on your nearest city above and register).
 Online courses are often also a good way to get all set fast.

-The new GED exam includes four independent tests in these academic segments: Literacy or Language Arts (reading and writing combined), Mathematics, Science and Social Studies, and the total of four exams will take a little over 7 hours to complete.
-The GED exam allows you to take one of the four tests at a time, so test only if you are well-prepared, and you only pay for that part!
-Your scores are valid for the duration of two years.
+The GED exam includes four independent subtests in these academic segments: Literacy or Language Arts (reading and writing combined), Mathematics, Science, and Social Studies, and the total of four exams will take a little over 7 hours to complete.
+The GED exam allows you to take one of the four tests at a time, so test only if you are well-prepared, and you only pay for that part.
+The HiSET subject tests can also be taken individually.

-Nowadays, a high school diploma (or equivalent) is absolutely the lowest degree you’ll need for practically any sort of work and is a requirement for access to post-secondary education.
+Nowadays, a high school diploma or equivalency is absolutely the lowest degree you’ll need for practically any sort of work and is a requirement for access to post-secondary education.
 In case you don’t possess a secondary degree, improvement in all employment fields will be virtually impossible.

 In America, there are some four million available jobs that require a high school diploma or similar, and in case there will not be sufficient workers who have a high school or equivalent education, we may encounter difficulties filling these jobs, and the overall economy cannot function as it should.
 Obtaining your GED test or HiSET diploma will provide you with the opportunity to secure a better-paying position.
 This will result in a better personal income for you, and help boost the regional and national economy as well.